renpy/renpy/sphinx/source/3dstage.rst

     :default: None

     If not None, this gives a matrix that is used to transform the vertices of the child of the transform.
-The transformation is from screen coordinates to the

 .. transform-property:: perspective